supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Investigate.md

 In this task, you will investigate an incident.

-1. Log in to WIN1 virtual machine with the password as provided in the Environment tab.
+1. Log in to the WIN1 virtual machine with the password as provided in the Environment tab.

 1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.